Technical Advisory Cell: summary of advice 6 August 2021

 Examples of improving ventilation to reduce transmission have been published by the Health and Safety Executive.
 The examples listed include improvements to portacabins and changing rooms, canteens and offices and production halls or packing rooms.
-Additional guidance from the HSE is also available.

 The Royal Academy of Engineering has published its report ‘Infection Resilient Environments’, outlining a number of recommendations for Government.

 Previously published TAG and SAGE papers for more information and a link to the relevant Welsh Government pages are available below: